AnirudhGoel/Productive-Calender/README.md

 ![Multi day event](calender/static/calender/ss/ss4.png)
 <br><br><br>
-### _For comparison, this is a snap of the Google Calender.
+### _For comparison, this is a snap of the Google Calendar.
 You can easily see the UI differences_

 ![Comparison](calender/static/calender/ss/ss5.png)